yossisp/csv-to-spotify/README.md

 ### Installation

 Execute `make docker-build` in order to build a Docker image with the binary.
-Running `make docker-run` will create a Docker container and the application can be reached at port 8000 by default (or via the port set in `PORT` environment variable).
-If the client application is a website make sure that `ALLOWED_ORIGINS` environment variable is updated with the website origin.
+Running `make docker-run` will create a Docker container and the application can be reached at port 8000 by default.
+If the client application is a website which will run on a different port make sure that `ALLOWED_ORIGINS` environment variable is updated with the website origin (for [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) reasons).

 ### Settings